COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Phase 1, prodrome: This phase is sometimes called preheadache or premonitory phase.
 Its symptoms include aphasia, or difficulty speaking; excessive yawning; tiredness; difficulty concentrating; constipation or diarrhea; increased urination; mood changes; and neck pain.
 This phase can last for up to two days or as little as two hours before the next phase begins.

-Phase 2, aura: Only about 25 percent of migraine sufferers experience this phase.
+Phase 2, aura: Only about 25% of migraine sufferers experience this phase.
 Symptoms can include visual disturbances; hypersensitivity to touch, difficulty speaking, hearing imaginary sounds, loss of hearing, confusion, dizziness, and numbness or tingling.

 Additional symptoms include: